 Characteristic Pautrier microabscesses are present in the epidermis on skin punch biopsies.
 In some cases, a leukemic phase called Sézary syndrome is characterized by the appearance of malignant T cells with serpentine nuclei in the peripheral blood.
 These can be detected on a routine Wright-stained smear or by flow cytometry.

 After diagnosis, stage is determined to guide therapy.
-The commonly used ISCL/EORTC (International Society of Cutaneous Lymphomas/European Organization of Research and Treatment of Cancer) staging system incorporates physical examination findings, histopathology results, and results of imaging tests (1) Diagnosis reference Mycosis fungoides and Sézary syndrome are uncommon chronic T-cell lymphomas primarily affecting the skin and occasionally the lymph nodes.
-(See also Overview of Lymphoma.)
-Mycosis fungoides... read more .
+The commonly used ISCL/EORTC (International Society of Cutaneous Lymphomas/European Organization of Research and Treatment of Cancer) staging system incorporates physical examination findings, histopathology results, and results of imaging tests (1, 2) Diagnosis references Mycosis fungoides and Sézary syndrome are uncommon chronic T-cell non-Hodgkin lymphomas primarily affecting the skin and occasionally the lymph nodes.
+(See also Overview of Lymphoma and Non-Hodgkin... read more .

 Patients are managed by a team of dermatologists, radiation oncologists, and hematology/oncology specialists.
 Skin-directed therapies are used first and are often effective for years.
-As lesions become more resistant, oral or IV chemotherapies are used.
+As lesions become more resistant, or in patients with Sezary syndrome, systemic therapies are used.
 Lesions may become infected, and the clinician must always consider an infectious cause for any skin flare.

 Electron beam radiation therapy, in which most of the energy is absorbed in the first 5 to 10 mm of tissue, and topical nitrogen mustard have proved highly effective.
 Plaques may also be treated with sunlight and topical corticosteroids.